Blaise Siwula

 Blaise Siwula is a New York City based free jazz musician and curator.

-Blaise Siwula was born in Detroit, Michigan, on 02/19/1950.
-He moved to New York City in 1989 with his family, hoping to enter the music scene there.
+Blaise Siwula was born in Detroit, Michigan on February 19, 1950.
+He moved to New York City in 1989 with his family, hoping to enter the music scene.
 He has collaborated on recordings with many artists, including Cecil Taylor.
 He also curates the weekly C.O.M.A. music event as ABC No Rio.